feilchenfeldt/Evolutionary_Genomics_Tutorial/UnixIntermediate.md

 You can think of a shell variable as a string (say, 'word'), such as a directory name, filename, number, sentence etc.
 A variable is initialised using the name you designate for it.
 The name can be whatever you want (e.g. 'direc', 'superman', 'x', 'file' etc.) as long as it is a single word without spaces or special characters.
-The variable is then addressed using $ in front of its name.
-For example, if the variable is named 'direc' it is referenced using $direc.
+The variable is then addressed using `$` in front of its name.
+For example, if the variable is named 'direc' it is referenced using `$direc`.

+You can assign values to variables using `=`, for example if you want to assign the value 'hello' to the variable `myvar`, you would execute

+        myvar='hello'

+This variable assignment will be remembered as long as your terminal is open.

 The contents of the variable can be changed within a loop automatically without having to do so yourself manually.

 ### Wildcards

-The asterisk * is referred to as a 'wildcard' symbol in unix.
+The asterisk `*` is referred to as a 'wildcard' symbol in unix.
 It allows for matching of filenames, directories etc. that have a certain sections of their name in common.
-For example, if the names of all the files you are interested in start with ‘result’ (e.g. result.txt, result.tree, result.nexus, resultFile, result) these will all be recognised using result*.
+For example, if the names of all the files you are interested in start with ‘result’ (e.g. `result.txt`, `result.tree`, `result.nexus`, `resultFile`, `result`) these will all be recognised using `result*`.
-Alternatively, if all files of interest end with .txt, you can loop over all of them using *.txt
+Alternatively, if all files of interest end with `.txt`, you can loop over all of them using `*.txt`

 ### Repeating commands using loops